ocp-power-automation/ocp4-upi-kvm/README.md

 Now wait for the installation to complete.
 It may take around 40 mins to complete provisioning.

-**IMPORTANT**: When using NFS storage, the OpenShift image registry will be using NFS PV claim.
-Otherwise the image registry uses ephemeral PV.

 You will get an error if you have not installed 'terraform-provider-libvirt' plugin already.
 You will need to download and install the plugin on the Terraform terminal before running `terraform init`.
 For more information on how-to check [here](https://github.com/dmacvicar/terraform-provider-libvirt/blob/master/README.md).

+**IMPORTANT**: When using NFS storage, the OpenShift image registry will be using NFS PV claim.
+Otherwise the image registry uses ephemeral PV.

+**IMPORTANT**: Once the deployment is completed successfully, you can safely delete the bootstrap node.
+After this, the HAPROXY server will not point to the APIs from bootstrap node once the cluster is up and running.
+Clients will start consuming APIs from master nodes once the bootstrap node is deleted.
+Take backup of all the required files from bootstrap node (eg: logs) before running below steps.

+To delete the bootstrap node:
+1. Change the `count` value to 0 in `bootstrap` map variable and re-run the apply command.
+Eg: `bootstrap = { memory = 8192, vcpu = 4, count = 0 }`
+2. Run command `terraform apply -var-file var.tfvars`

 ## Create API and Ingress DNS Records
 You will also need to add the following records to your DNS: